by Jack Norris, RD

 Conclusion About Organic Produce as a B12 Source for Vegans

-Given that the vegan movement’s aim is to eliminate cows on farms, relying on organic foods for vitamin B12 is not a long-term solution for providing vitamin B12 for vegans, even if it was plausible.
+Finally, since the vegan movement’s aim is to eliminate cows on farms, relying on organic foods for vitamin B12 isn’t a long-term solution for providing vitamin B12 for vegans.

 7. Specker BL, Miller D, Norman EJ, Greene H, Hayes KC.
 Increased urinary methylmalonic acid excretion in breast-fed infants of vegetarian mothers and identification of an acceptable dietary source of vitamin B-12.
 Am J Clin Nutr 1988 Jan;47(1):89-92.

 11. Baroni L, Scoglio S, Benedetti S, Bonetto C, Pagliarani S, Benedetti Y, Rocchi M, Canestrari F. Effect of a Klamath algae product (“AFA-B12”) on blood levels of vitamin B12 and homocysteine in vegan subjects: a pilot study.
 Int J Vitam Nutr Res.
 2009 Mar;79(2):117-23.